jib/mod_statsd/README.md

 meaning it runs after your request backend request is completed and data is already being sent to the client.

-On my very mediocre VM on my laptop, the average overhead per call was **0.4** milliseconds, so any server grade hardware you have should be able to do better than that.
+On my very mediocre VM on my laptop, the average overhead per call was **400** microseconds, and on an AWS [c1.medium](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) about **20** microseconds per call.
+Any high end server hardware should be able to perform better than that.

 I've written a companion module for [Varnish](http:/varnish-cache.org) as well called [libvmod-statsd](https://github.com/jib/libvmod-statsd) in case you're running Varnish instead/also.